“When we are mindful, deeply in touch with the present moment,

-Comparing notes on Practice, most of those folks have expressed that there was an obvious improvement in the quality of their consciousness --and in their lives -- during the times that they practiced, but they had been unable to maintain a regular daily practice.
+Comparing notes on Practice, most of those folks said that there was an obvious improvement in the quality of their consciousness --and in their lives -- during the times that they practiced.
+Yet they had been unable to maintain a regular daily practice.

 The inability to maintain a daily practice is quite widespread.
-It's fun to see a newcomer to the Circle mention, often somewhat sheepishly, that they hadn't been successful in sustaining a daily practice, only to discover when I ask for a show of hands, that everyone in the Circle has had -- or continues to have -- that same problem.
+It's fun to see a newcomer to the Circle mention, often somewhat sheepishly, that they hadn't been able to sustain a daily practice, only to discover when I ask for a show of hands, that everyone in the Circle has had -- or continues to have -- that same problem.

 It only stands to reason.

 In today's world we are individually and collectively awash in noise, stimulation, and activity.
 Creatures of habit, the entire thrust of our social conditioning operates against sitting still in silence.
 Often feeling stressed and fatigued, we scurry ahead, sometimes aware of a subtle (or not so subtle) discontent with ourselves and our lives.
 Taking the time to notice to stop, relax, and get in touch with what is actually going on inside of us isn't widely supported.

 The Good News is that it can be.